forseti-security/forseti-security/_docs/_latest/develop/dev/inventory.md

         inventory.
     1. Specify if the pipeline will run.
 1. Flatten the data collected from your API so you can store it in a CSV or normalized storage system.
-See an example of [flattening the data structure](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/google/cloud/security/inventory/pipelines/load_projects_pipeline.py#L32).
+For more information, see this example of [flattening the data structure](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/google/cloud/security/inventory/pipelines/load_projects_pipeline.py#L32).
 1. Load the flattened data into the database table.